-His poetry has been published in the United States, the United Kingdom, Luxembourg, and India, in journals such as Ninth Letter, The Adroit Journal, the National Poetry Review, The American Journal of Poetry, Radar, [PANK], The Hollins Critic, the minnesota review, Dunes Review, Hobart, The Maine Review, The Penn Review, Harpur Palate, The Emerson Review, Oxford Magazine, The Luxembourg Review, the London Journal of Fiction, and The Bombay Review, among others.
-He has been shortlisted for the University of Cambridge’s Jane Martin Poetry Prize (2017), named a finalist for The Ellis Award (2018), and nominated for Best New Poets (2018) and plain china: Best Undergraduate Writing (2018).
+His poetry has been published in the United States, the United Kingdom, Luxembourg, and India, in journals such as Muzzle, Faultline Journal of Arts and Letters, Ninth Letter, The Adroit Journal, the National Poetry Review, The American Journal of Poetry, Radar, [PANK], The Hollins Critic, the minnesota review, Dunes Review, Hobart, The Maine Review, The Penn Review, Harpur Palate, The Emerson Review, Oxford Magazine, The Luxembourg Review, the London Journal of Fiction, and The Bombay Review, among others.
+He is a finalist for the Poetry International Prize (2020), has been shortlisted for the University of Cambridge’s Jane Martin Poetry Prize (2017), named a finalist for The Ellis Award (2018), and nominated for Best New Poets (2018) and plain china: Best Undergraduate Writing (2018).
 His chapbook, INT.
 NIGHT / Nightscarred, was a finalist for the Sutra Press Chapbook Contest (2017/2019).
-Now he is busy refining the same chapbook manuscript about the night, putting together a second manuscript on the rarely talked about parts of the body, and writing an essay on The Deuce.
+Now he is busy refining the same chapbook manuscript about the night, putting together a second manuscript on the rarely talked about parts of the body, and desperately trying to find and get accepted in a good graduate program.

-He has also written a review of Hai-Dang Phan’s Reenactments (Sarabande Books, 2019) for World Literature Today and a review of Peter LaBerge’s Makeshift Cathedral (YesYes Books, 2017) for The Los Angeles Review.
+He has also written reviews.
+Of Natalie Diaz's Postcolonial Love Poem (2020) Hai-Dang Phan’s Reenactments (2019) for World Literature Today and a review of Peter LaBerge’s Makeshift Cathedral (2017) for The Los Angeles Review.

-He is currently an Associate Lecturer in General English at the University of Central Lancashire (Cyprus) and was previously a Poetry Reader at/for The Adroit Journal (2017-2019).
+He is currently an Associate Lecturer in General English at the University of Central Lancashire (Cyprus) and an Associate Poetry Editor of Stirring: A Literary Collection.
+Previously, he edited The Cambridge Pamphlet and served as a Poetry Reader at/for The Adroit Journal (2017-2019).

-Contact: – if you want to share a thought, work with me, or just say hello.
+Contact: firstname.lastname@example.org – if you want to share a thought, work with me, or just say hello.

 ABOUT THE ARTIST